programminghistorian/jekyll/contribute.md

 -----

-## Report a problem or suggest improvments
+## Readers: report problems or suggest improvements
 <figure>
 	<img src="../images/reader-sm.png" width="180px" style="float: left; margin-right: 15px; margin-bottom: 15px;" />
 </figure>
 As URLs change and as new versions of software and platforms are released, lessons develop glitches over time.
 Please help us keep _Programming Historian_ up to date by letting us know about these.
-You can report problems or make suggestions by following our instructions on [how to create an issue in our GitHub repository](https://github.com/programminghistorian/jekyll/wiki/Reporting-Issues).
+If you notice a problem with one of our lessons or think something has broken over time, please take the time to tell us so that we can fix it.
+You can report problems or make suggestions by following our instructions on [how to create an issue in our GitHub repository](report-issue).

 ## Join our team of reviewers